Market as a social institution -Test Papers

 Local people come to the market to sell their agricultural or forest produce to traders, who carry it to the towns for resale, and they buy essentials such as salt and agricultural implements, and consumption items such as bangles and jewellery.

-For many visitors, the primary reason to come to the weekly market is social – to meet kin, to arrange marriages, exchange gossip, and so on.
+For many visitors, the primary reason to come to the weekly market is social – to meet kin, to arrange marriages, exchange gossip, and so on. - While the weekly market in tribal areas may be a very old institution, its character has changed over time in numerous manners.

 Under the control of the colonial state, the weekly markets in the remote tribal areas were gradually incorporated into the wider regional and national economies.